spanichella/ADSORB-tool/README.md

 any later version.

 #### Get started with the *"Machine-Learning-classifier"* component of Requirement-Collector
-Please clone this repository and copy the content of the folder **"Requirements-Collector"** a local folder of your choice.
+Please clone this repository and copy the content of the folder **"Requirement-Collector-ML-Component"** in a local folder of your choice.
+Inside this folder you find the
+  - The jar file ***Requirement-Collector-ML-Component-1.0.jar***  of the *"Requirement-Collector-ML-Component"*,
+  - The folder ***"Resources"*** containing
-Inside this folder you find the *"Machine-Learning-classifier"* folder, containing all required executable files for enabling the automated classification of requirements  specification  from Requirement meetings transcripts and  user  feedback  in for of user reviews.
-Example of data are provided to experiment with the automated classification of Audio Transcripts of Requirement meetings as well as the automated classification of user reviews feedback.
+      - all required R executable files for enabling the automated classification of requirements  specification  from Requirement meetings transcripts and  user  feedback  in for of user reviews.
+      - Example of data are provided to experiment with the automated classification of Audio Transcripts of Requirement meetings as well as the automated classification of user reviews feedback.

 >The command line tool uses the following open-source R libraries:
 > >  tm, stringr, stopwords, slam, snakecase, data.table, XML, dplyr